Phone: (434) 970-3250

 Electoral Board Meetings are usually held in the Voter Registration and Elections Office, located in the City Hall Annex Building at 120 7th Street NE, Room 142, Charlottesville, VA 22902.

 Meeting dates and agendas are posted when available on the Electoral Board page.
-Draft and approved minutes of previous meetings, and email addresses for individual Electoral Board members are on the same page.
+Minutes of previous meetings, and email addresses for individual Electoral Board members are on the same page.